Azure/azure-sdk-for-c/sdk/core/core/README.md

 ### SDK Function Argument Validation

-Public SDK functions validate the arguments passed to them in an effort to ensure that calling code is passing valid values.
+The public SDK functions validate the arguments passed to them in an effort to ensure that the calling code is passing valid values.
 The valid value is called a contract precondition.
 If an SDK function detects a precondition failure (invalid argument value), then by default, it calls a function that places the calling thread into an infinite sleep state; other threads continue to run.

-To override the default behavior, implement a function matching the az_precondition_failed_fn function signature and then, in your application's initialization (before calling any Azure SDK function), call az_precondition_failed_set_callback passing it the address of your function.
+To override the default behavior, implement a function matching the `az_precondition_failed_fn` function signature and then, in your application's initialization (before calling any Azure SDK function), call `az_precondition_failed_set_callback` passing it the address of your function.
 Now, when any Azure SDK function detects a precondition failure, it will invoke your callback instead.
 You might override the callback to attach a debugger or perhaps to reboot the device rather than allowing it to continue running with unpredictable behavior.

-Also, if you define the NO_PRECONDITION_CHECKING symbol when compiling the SDK code, all of the Azure SDK precondition checking will be excluding making the binary code smaller and faster.
+Also, if you define the `NO_PRECONDITION_CHECKING` symbol when compiling the SDK code, all of the Azure SDK precondition checking will be excluded, making the binary code smaller and faster.
 We recommend doing this before you ship your code.

 ### Canceling an Operation

 `Azure Core` provides a rich cancellation mechanism by way of its `az_context` type (defined in the [az_context.h](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/core/core/inc/az_context.h) file).
 As your code executes and functions call other functions, a pointer to an `az_context` is passed as an argument through the functions.
 At any point, a function can create a new `az_context` specifying a parent `az_context` and a timeout period and then, this new `az_context` is passed down to more functions.
 When a parent `az_context` instance expires or is canceled, all of its children are canceled as well.